dsdanielpark/Bard-API/README.md

 Do not expose the `__Secure-1PSID`
 > Note that while I referred to `__Secure-1PSID` value as an API KEY for convenience, it is not an officially provided API KEY.
+Cookie value subject to frequent changes.
+Verify the value again if an error occurs.
+Most errors occur when an invalid cookie value is entered.
 <br>

 ##  [Amazing Bard Prompts](https://github.com/dsdanielpark/amazing-bard-prompts) Is All You Need!